PramodKumarHK89/MSAL-VB.NET-Samples/MVC/1-1-Sign-In/README.md

 platforms: dotnet
 author: pramkum
 level: 100
-client: VB.NET Web App
+client: VB.NET mvc Web App
 endpoint: Microsoft identity platform
 ---

-# A VB.NET Web app signing-in users with the Microsoft identity platform in your organization
+# A VB.NET mvc Web app signing-in users with the Microsoft identity platform in your organization

 ## Scenario

-This sample shows how to build a VB.NET Web app that uses OpenID Connect to sign in users.
+This sample shows how to build a VB.NET mvc Web app that uses OpenID Connect to sign in users.
 Users can only sign-in with their `work and school` accounts in their own organization.
 It leverages the OWIN middleware component.
 ![Sign in with Azure AD](Images/sign-in.png)

 > This is the first chapter of this ASP.NET Core Web App tutorial.
 Once you understand how to sign-in users in an ASP.NET Core Web App with Open Id Connect, can learn how to enable your [Web App to call a Web API on behalf of the signed-in user](../../2-WebApp-graph-user) in a later chapter.